it3xl/git-repo-sync/README.md

 #### Codition

 - You run **git-repo-sync** rarely.
 I.e. there were no runs of it before pushing of your local commits to your remote Git-repository.
-- You and your teammate are pushing changes to the same Git-branch but through different remote repositories.
+- You and your teammate have pushed changes to the same Git-branch but through different remote repositories.

 #### Behavior of git-repo-sync

-In this case **git-repo-sync** emulates Git-history rewrite behavior.
+The **git-repo-sync** emulates Git-history rewrite behavior in this case.

 #### Your behavior to fix it